-This summer course focuses on strategic communication planning for behavioral impact in health and social development.
+This summer institute focuses on strategic communication planning for behavioral impact in health and social development.
 Behavioral results are the primary end-goals of health and social development programs.
-The course stresses that behavioral impact comes with the critical support of effective communication programs purposefully planned for behavioral results, and not directed just at awareness creation, advocacy, or public education.
+This professional development opportunity stresses that behavioral impact comes with the critical support of effective communication programs purposefully planned for behavioral results, and not directed just at awareness creation, advocacy, or public education.

 The private sector experience in successfully using Integrated Marketing Communication (IMC) for consumer behavioral results points to an approach for achieving behavioral objectives in health and social development.
 WHO has been applying this approach to various health issues (including emergencies and outbreaks) over the past 14 years and refers to it as “COMBI”, Communication-for-Behavioral-Impact.

 UNICEF has applied the approach, within the framework of its “Communication for Development” (C4D) concept, to juvenile justice, safe motherhood, HIV/AIDS, promotion of iodized salt, immunization, child protection, child nutrition, early childhood development, and children and violence.
 UNFPA has applied it to HIV/AIDS prevention and reproductive health.
 UNDP has used it with gender issues.

 IMC/COMBI is not about producing posters, t-shirts, and pamphlets.
 It applies in an integrated, synchronized way the disciplines of marketing (including village-level marketing traditions), public relations and advocacy, administrative mobilization, advertising, counseling, personal selling, community mobilization, health education, mass communication, folk media, social media, and market research -- dedicated to the ultimate behavioral outcome desired.